-1.2 billion people on our planet live on less than US$1.25 a day.* This money is not just for eating, but for ALL living costs.
+700 million live in extreme poverty - less than US $1.90 per day.* This money is not just for eating, but for ALL living costs.
 How do people get by with so little?
 I used to think that food must be cheaper in some parts of the world.
 This was proven wrong when my husband, Nigel, had a life-changing revelation while traveling.
 He discovered after visiting nearly fifty countries that countless foods cost about the same all around the world.** Of course there are variances but, generally, food is similarly priced for both the poor and the rich.

 We live in Canada and one eye-opening fact for me is that Canada exports wheat to India - meaning that many living in abject poverty in India are paying more for their wheat than we do in Canada.
 If the poor are living off just over a dollar a day and paying the same amount of money for their food as we are then could we eat on a dollar a day too?

 This stirring question met with an exciting opportunity we noticed in the movement we are part of called MoveIn.
 Our vision in MoveIn is to see thousands of regular Christians prayerfully and lovingly living among the unreached, urban poor globally.
 Today there are over 400 MoveIners in 13 countries, and we've noticed an exciting trend of MoveIners starting new ministries to meet the needs they have come across in their communities.
 These new ministries vary from providing education for children in Niger, to teaching disadvantaged children how to fix bikes in Sweden, to fighting sex trafficking in the Philippines, to supporting young entrepreneurs across the African continent.
 As the number of ministries kept growing, we began to wonder how we could encourage and support these exciting endeavours.